JosephCastro/beautiful-jekyll/_posts/2016-09-29-selenium-python-size-webelement.md

 '200px'
 ```

-In general, you can use the two firsts options, but the problem comes when Selenium (or the browser) doesn't compute the value (or is wrong), sometimes the value is lost in time and space and come with a value like `{'width': 0,'height': 0}`.
-In that escenario you can calculate distances with others elements (asking for a father element, etc).
+In general, you can use the firsts two options, but the problem comes when Selenium (or the browser) doesn't compute the value (or is wrong), sometimes the value is lost in time and space and come with a value like `{'width': 0,'height': 0}`.
+In that escenario you can calculate distances with others elements, like asking for a father element size, etc, but this is for another post.